Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease) in Dogs

 Myotonia congenita is a hereditary muscle disease in dogs characterized by impaired muscle relaxation after contraction.
-This leads to muscle stiffness, which is particularly noticeable after periods of rest or with sudden movements.
+This leads to muscle stiffness that is particularly noticeable after rest periods or during sudden movements.

 The most important facts at a glance

 Myotonia congenita in dogs is a genetically determined muscle disease caused by mutations in genes that affect the function of chlorideChloride is an electrolyte found predominantly in the blood and bodily fluids.
-It plays an essential role in maintaining fluid balance and the body's acid-base balance. channels in the muscle cells.
-These channels are crucial for the relaxation of the muscles after a contraction.
-The disease is usually inherited in an autosomal recessive manner, meaning that a dog must inherit the mutated gene from both parents to be affected.
-The disease leads to muscle stiffness and difficulties with movements such as lying down and getting up.
-Other symptoms include changes in the voice, swallowing disorders, and a stiff gait.
-Clinical examinations, genetic tests, and electromyographic examinations are used for diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients., which can reveal the abnormal electrical activity in the muscles.
-Treatment focuses on relieving the symptoms, as there is no cure.
+It plays an essential role in maintaining fluid balance and the body's acid-base balance. channels in muscle cells.
+These channels are crucial for muscle relaxation after contraction.
+The disease is usually inherited in an autosomal recessive manner, meaning a dog must inherit the mutated gene from both parents to be affected.
+The disease leads to muscle stiffness and difficulty with movements such as lying down and getting up.
+Other symptoms include voice changes, swallowing difficulties, and a stiff gait.
+For diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients., clinical examinations, genetic tests, and electromyographic examinations are used, which can reveal abnormal electrical activity in the muscles.
+Treatment focuses on symptom relief, as there is no cure.
 Medications such as mexiletine can help reduce muscle stiffness, while regular exercise and physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. support muscle strength and mobility.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. varies depending on the severity of the symptoms, but with appropriate care, many affected dogs can lead a relatively normal life.
+It can provide information on how a disease is expected to develop. varies depending on symptom severity, but with appropriate care, many affected dogs can lead a relatively normal life.
 For preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring., genetic selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
-In breeding, this is applied to promote specific characteristics in dogs and cats. is important to prevent the transmission of the mutations.
+In breeding, this is applied to promote specific characteristics in dogs and cats. is important to prevent transmission of mutations.
 Breeders should use genetic tests to identify carriers and exclude them from breeding.
-Current research focuses on the development of new diagnostic and treatment methods, including the investigation of gene therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and new drugs.
-Alternative therapies such as physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. could also contribute to improving the quality of life.
+Current research focuses on developing new diagnostic and treatment methods, including investigating gene therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. and new medications.
+Alternative therapies such as physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. could also contribute to improving quality of life.

 Causes

-Myotonia congenita in dogs is a genetic condition caused by mutations in specific genes responsible for the function of ion channels in the muscle membranes.
-These ion channels, especially the chlorideChloride is an electrolyte found predominantly in the blood and bodily fluids.
+Myotonia congenita in dogs is a genetic disorder caused by mutations in specific genes responsible for the function of ion channels in muscle membranes.
+These ion channels, particularly chlorideChloride is an electrolyte found predominantly in the blood and bodily fluids.
 It plays an essential role in maintaining fluid balance and the body's acid-base balance. channels, play a crucial role in regulating muscle contraction and relaxation.
 In myotonia congenita, the chlorideChloride is an electrolyte found predominantly in the blood and bodily fluids.
-It plays an essential role in maintaining fluid balance and the body's acid-base balance. channels are impaired in their function, which affects the electrical stability of the muscle cells.
+It plays an essential role in maintaining fluid balance and the body's acid-base balance. channels are impaired in their function, which affects the electrical stability of muscle cells.

-The genetic basis of this disease is often due to an autosomal recessive inheritance, meaning that a dog must inherit the mutated gene from both parents to develop the disease.
+The genetic basis of this disease is often due to an autosomal recessive inheritance pattern, meaning a dog must inherit the mutated gene from both parents to develop the disease.
 An autosomal dominant form can also occur, but is rarer.

 Symptoms